 UPV is a mixed UAB-VHIR unit (Universitat Autònoma de Barcelona-Vall d’Hebrón Institut de Recerca).
 It has Biological Safety Level 2 and 3 facilities and it is staffed by experienced and highly qualified personnel.
 Since its opening in 2003 it has been dedicated to the design, development, production and purification of more than 2000 viral vectors for basic research and gene therapy pre-clinical studies for both public and private research laboratories.

 National ID numbers to work with Biosafety level 1 OGMs: A/ES/16/I-11 and Biosafety level 2 OGMs: A/ES/14/I-29.
-Authorized by the Authorized by the Catalan Comission in Biosafety of the Generalitat de Catalunya (Spain).
+Authorized by the Catalan Comission in Biosafety of the Generalitat de Catalunya (Spain).